feathersjs/docs/guides/basics/setup.md

 Authentication will be shown later in the [chat application guide](../chat/readme.md).

 All examples will reside within a single file.
-We will learn more on a recommended way to structure your application in the [Generator guide](../generator/readme.md).
+The Feathers generator (CLI) will create a recommended structure for a Feathers application.
+You can see what it does to structure an application in the [Generator guide](./generator.md) and how to use it in the [chat application guide](../chat/readme.md).

 ## What's next?